tjnewton/sigpig/README.md

 ```

 ### sigpig.core.figures generates various figures:
-Figures are either generated from objects, like numpy arrays and Obspy Streams, or from files via a list of file paths.
+Figures are either generated from objects, like NumPy arrays and ObsPy streams, or from files via a list of file paths.

 Time series and spectrogram plotting from files:
 ```